spanner/radiant-taggable-extension/README.md

 ## Next steps

-The next job here is to bring the page-tagging out into a more visible place and add an auto-completer to improve tagging consistency, but before that I need to bring `paperclipped_taggable` up to date.
+The next job here is to bring the page-tagging out into a more visible place and add an auto-completer to improve tagging consistency.

 ## Status